microsoft/PR-Metrics/docs/development.md

 process.
 [Dependency injection][depinjection] is used throughout the project to facilitate testability.

+## Wrappers

+This task has the unique property that it runs under both GitHub Actions and Azure Pipelines.
+A single codebase supports both platforms, allowing improvements or bug fixes to be applied everywhere, immediately after each release.

+In turn, the Azure Pipelines task can run against Azure DevOps or GitHub repos.

+This mechanism is facilitated by the aforementioned dependency injection and a set of wrappers that abstract the underlying platform.
+There are two such abstractions present:

+- [**repos**][reposfolder]: Manages access to the underlying repo functionality.
+  [`reposInvoker.ts`][reposinvoker] decides whether to forward the requests to [`azureReposInvoker.ts`][azurereposinvoker] or [`gitHubReposInvoker.ts`][githubreposinvoker] based on the location of the repo in use.
+- [**runners**][runnersfolder]: Manages access to the runner (or platform) on which the functionality is being executed. [`runnerInvoker.ts`][runnerinvoker] decides whether to forward the requests to [`azurePipelinesRunnerInvoker.ts`][azurepipelinesrunnerinvoker] or [`gitHubRunnerInvoker.ts`][githubrunnerinvoker] based on the platform in use.

+These abstractions can potentially be reused for other projects as well, although the functionality in these is currently scoped to the requirements of this project.
+Therefore, reuse would likely entail the expansion of the interfaces to add additional methods, while retaining the same access pattern.

 ## Deploying to Azure Pipelines

 1. Acquire administrator access to the server to which you wish to deploy.